Covering the trends that matter

 TUESDAY, OCTOBER 28

-• Speakers:
+• SPEAKERS:

 Recent years have brought major ITAD industry acquisitions, with companies such as ITRenew, Regency Technologies and Wisetek all coming under the Iron Mountain umbrella; longtime ITAD players Cascade Asset Management and Sage Sustainable Electronics joining forces under the Closed Loop Partners portfolio; and countless more electronics recovery players taking on private equity investment.
 Hear from leaders at companies that have first-hand experience with ITAD mergers and acquisitions, including Iron Mountain and Cascade/Sage, as well as expert insights from the financial sector and analysis from industry intelligence firm Compliance Standards, on why we're seeing elevated investment activity and what it means for the ITAD sector in years to come.

-• Speakers:
+• SPEAKERS:

 Electronics processors are caught in a difficult place in the end-of-life battery management chain.
 Upstream, an inconsistent battery collection system means batteries end up in e-scrap facilities whether the processor wants them or not, and downstream, there is a fragmented landscape of domestic end markets and unpredictable economics.
 In this session, we explore both sides of the equation that processors find themselves stuck in.
 EPA and research experts describe their work to facilitate stronger and more streamlined collection nationwide, while leading battery processors provide a picture of the downstream market and offer the business perspective on handling the growing volume of end-of-life batteries.

-• Speakers:
+• SPEAKERS:

 Advances in machine learning and AI are opening the door to speedier device processing by enhancing automation in disassembly.
 Our panel of leading equipment suppliers will dive into this and several other emerging e-scrap processing technology trends, focusing in particular on device disassembly, and plastics and metals processing.

-• Speakers:
+• SPEAKERS:

-• Speakers:
+• SPEAKERS:

 WEDNESDAY, OCTOBER 29

-• This breakout session takes a step back from the industry-specific agenda to focus on the broader political and legislative landscape shaping electronics reuse and recycling.
+This session takes a step back from the industry-specific agenda to focus on the broader political and legislative landscape shaping electronics reuse and recycling.
 ReMA’s Government Relations team will provide a high-level overview of the current administration’s actions, regulatory priorities, and the evolving tone in Washington as we enter the second half of the 119th Congress.

 Key topics will include: